 - When inserting the Sim Brakes, we also make sure that the “Axial Lock” (here in red) (on the new model these are silver-gray) is in the right place.

 - Once we have used the SimBrake correctly, we first fix it with the corresponding axle.
 After the axle has been tightened slightly, we secure it with the help of the provided counter screw.

 - Depending on the brand, we have to mount a kind of washer for fixing the counter screw.
 This is necessary if included for the rail type.

 - After mounting and tightening our simbrakes, we should not forget to do the so-called finger test.

 - This serves to test the braking function and thus the correct installation of the SimBrakes in advance.

 - how does the fingered work?

 - Quite simply, we take each our skate with the installed SimBrake and press the role with the installed SimBrake to the inside against the rail.

 - While we press the SimBrake against the disc, we turn it in the direction of travel.

-- In this video, we’ll learn how to use the SimBrake and its associated SimPlow correctly, how it works, when it works and what can happen that it does not trigger.
+In this video you will learn how to use the SimBrake and the accompanying SimPlow correctly, how it works, when it works and what can happen that it does not trigger.